ludus-leonis/FreeBeeGee/README.md

 **Note:** This is still an early/development version.
 A few rather major features are still missing, limiting it's current usefullness:

 * No asset upload yet.
 You can't add images/tiles/pieces right now and the default library is still quite limited.
-* You can't transfer games between servers via the web-interface yet.
-You need to copy folders via scp/sftp.
+* You can download game snapshots - but can't upload them again.
+A sysadmin would have to do that via scp/sftp.
 * No per-game passwords yet.
 Anyone who knows a game's name can join.
+That is partly by design, but it would be nice to have that option.
 * You can attach (text)labels to tokens, but no fancy state-icons, HP counter etc. - yet.
 * Limited testing on Safari.